 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) can also help identify the fear and change the automatic thoughts related to the fears.
+Cognitive behavioral therapy (CBT) can also help identify the fear and change the automatic thoughts related to the fear.
 CBT is typically used together with exposure therapy to help identify and process the thought process and reduce the body’s fear response.

 Final Thoughts

 Working through astrophobia is best done with a mental health professional, as working on it alone could make it worse.
 By exposing yourself to your fear without the gradual processing of therapy, you could intensify it by overwhelming the body’s fear response.
 Many people with specific phobias, do not seek treatment.
 The idea of seeking treatment may be too scary, embarrassing, or may not feel like a ‘good enough’ reason to attend therapy, despite the significant negative impact it can have on their lives.
-If you are among those that feel this way, you may want to consider signing up with a provider of online therapy services, which is less expensive, more convenient, and less of a commitment than in-person counseling.
+If you are among those who feel this way, you may want to consider signing up with a provider of online therapy services, which is less expensive, more convenient, and less of a commitment than in-person counseling.

 While working through astrophobia alone is not recommended, developing coping strategies may be helpful first steps in working through any phobia.
 Relaxation strategies such as meditation and mindfulness help the body learn to be calm and focused on the body’s sensations.
 Small steps towards facing your fear may be helpful, such as looking out the window at dusk.